govindarajanv/golang-python/python/Intermediate_exercises.md

 50. CLI using Argparse [Solution](misc/mcms.py)
 51. Read an RSS Feed as XML and convert to csv [Solution] (misc/rss_feed_xml.py)
 52. Regex Operation [Solution](misc/regex.py)
-53. Write a program to check the validity of password input by users
+53. Write a program to check the validity of password input by users [Solution] (misc/pass_validation.py)
 54. Setup Virtual Environment using virtualenv and pyenv
 55. Creating Python packages and publishing to Pypi
 56. Implement a system admin task using subprocess,os,sys modules